 Polar bears are the most carnivorous member of the bear species.
-Other bear species are omnivorous but polar bears habitat is devoid of vegetation so their diet mostly consists of meat.
-They are the powerful and top predator of arctic region.
-These gigantic bears are marine mammals and they spend most of their time on arctic ice sheets.
-Their adaptations to harsh climate let them move across land, sea and ice.
+Other bear species are omnivorous but polar bears’ habitat is devoid of vegetation so their diet mostly consists of meat.
+They are the powerful and top predators of the arctic region.
+These gigantic bears are marine mammals and they spend most of their time on Arctic ice sheets.
+Their adaptations to harsh climate let them move across land, sea, and ice.
 We have researched and gathered the whole information on “What Do Polar Bears Eat” and list down the menu of Polar Bears Diet.

 What Do Polar Bears Eat